tuhiproject/tuhi/README.md

       on behalf of another client.
 In this case, this client should wait for the Listening property to change and StartListening() once the property is set to False.

+      If the error is -EBADE, the device is not in pairing/listening mode and pairing/listening was requested.
+In this case, the client should indicate to the user that the device needs to be paired first or switched to listening mode.

+      If the error is -EACCES, the device is not paired with the daemon or incorrectly paired.
+This may happen when the device was paired with another host since the last connection.

+      The following other errnos may be sent by the daemon:
+      -EPROTO: the daemon has encountered a protocol error with the device.
+      -ETIME: timeout while communicating with the device.

+      These errnos indicate a bug in the daemon, and the client should display a message to that effect.
 ```

 JSON File Format